Quadrupole spectra derived from 2.76 TeV Pb-Pb identified-hadron $\bf v_2(p_t)$ data: 200 - quadrupole spectra

 \subsection{NJ quadrupole $\bf v_2(p_t)$ data in two formats}

 Fig.~\ref{x1} (left) shows 200 GeV $v_2(p_t)$ data for three hadron species vs $p_t$ in a conventional plotting format averaged over 0-80\% \auau\ centrality~\cite{v2pions,v2strange}.
 The curves extending off the top edge of the panel are $v_2 \propto p_t'$ as in Eq.~(\ref{v2simple}) and Fig.~\ref{schema1} (left) reflecting expected ideal-hydro trends for a single boost value $\Delta y_{t0} = 0.6$ that {\em describe $v_2$ data} for $p_t < 2$ GeV/c.
 For Hubble-like expansion of a bulk medium the source boost distribution should be broad.
 The solid, dashed and dash-dotted curves passing through data are described in Sec.~\ref{describe}.
-The triangles ($\pi$ new) represent more-recent minimum-bias (MB) 200 GeV pion data with higher statistics~\cite{newstarpion}.
+The solid triangles ($\pi$ new) represent more-recent minimum-bias (MB) 200 GeV pion data with higher statistics~\cite{newstarpion} that were encountered after Ref.~\cite{quadspec} was published.

 Fig.~\ref{x1} (right) shows the same data divided by $p_t(\text{lab})$ and plotted vs transverse rapidity $y_{ti}$ with proper mass $m_i$ for each hadron species $i$.
 It is notable that the data for three hadron species pass through a common zero intercept at $y_t \approx 0.6$ ($\rightarrow \Delta y_{t0}$) consistent with emission from an expanding thin cylindrical shell~\cite{hydro2}.
-The curves approaching a constant value at larger $y_t$ correspond to the ``ideal-hydro'' trends from the left panel.
-That the $v_2(p_t)$ data drop sharply away from the ideal-hydro trends toward zero has been attributed to viscosity of a bulk medium assuming that almost all hadrons emerge from that common medium~\cite{songperliq}, but the fall-off could also be explained by quadrupole spectra quite different from the SP spectra that describe most hadrons.
+The ``ideal'' curves approaching a constant value at larger $y_t$ correspond to the ``ideal-hydro'' trends from the left panel. { The $v_2(p_t)$ data in contrast fall sharply away from the hydro trends.
+That falloff has led to inference of low $\eta/s$ (viscosity/entropy) values~\cite{luzrat} with claims of ``perfect fluid'' formation~\cite{perfect}.
+An explanation in terms of the ratio structure of $v_2(p_t)$ in Eq.~(\ref{v2struct}) is presented in Sec.~\ref{hydropredict}.}